12:00 a.m. – 1:00 a.m.: Casting

 When Kiefer Sutherland took the project, he did not understand that the series was set in real-time, having skipped the line that said, "All events take place in real time."
-Kiefer said it was, in fact, the interaction between the characters that prompted him to take the pilot.
+Kiefer said it was, in fact, the interaction between the characters that prompted him to accept the pilot.
 Sutherland was sent the script by director Stephen Hopkins, with whom he had a previous relationship.
-Sutherland was attracted to the shades of grey in the Jack Bauer character, as well as his status as a "normal guy", citing Jack's inability to handle his own teenage daughter.
-The Tony Almeida character was originally called "Geller" in the original Pilot script, who Bernard called a "backbiting Jewish techie guy".
+Sutherland was attracted to the "shades of grey" in the Jack Bauer character, as well as his status as a "normal guy", citing Jack's inability to handle his own teenage daughter.

+The Tony Almeida character was originally called "Geller" in the original script, who Bernard called a "backbiting Jewish techie guy".
 Bernard didn't understand why they had sent him the script, given his Hispanic ethnicity.
-Carlos and the crew came up with the Tony Almeida name fifteen minutes before shooting, but the legal department wouldn't let them use it.
-Legal told the crew that they could use the name 'Tonio', which Carlos found underwhelming.
+Carlos and the crew came up with the Tony Almeida name fifteen minutes before shooting, but the legal department wouldn't let them use it and insisted instead on the name 'Tonio', which Carlos found underwhelming.
 Bernard said, "So we were filming the very first scene, Kiefer walking down CTU, and he turns to me and says, 'Sorry man, I can't call you Tonio, I'm just gonna call you Tony.'
 I owe Kiefer everything: Tonio's the name of a guy who gets killed in the first episode."